dansarpong/didit/README.md

 # DIDIT

-A Flutter application for creating and running personalized High-Intensity Interval Training (HIIT) workouts with a sleek, atmospheric dark theme.
+A Flutter web application for creating and running personalized High-Intensity Interval Training (HIIT) workouts with a sleek, atmospheric dark theme.

 ## Features